axanthos/orange3-textable-prototypes/doc/widgets/SuperTextFiles.rst

 indicate (a) the name of each file, (b) the corresponding annotation (if any), and (c) the encoding with which each is associated.

-In :ref:`figure 2 <text_files_fig2>`, we can see that two files are imported and that each is provided with an annotation whose key is *author*.
-The first file associates value *Dickens* with this key and is encoded in utf-8; the second one has value *Fitzgerald* and is encoded in iso-8859-1.

 The first buttons on the right of the imported files' list enable the user to modify the order in which they appear in the output segmentation (**Move Up** and **Move Down**), to delete a file from the list (**Remove**) or to